 “Most people either dealt with drive-by shootings — I got jumped — or knew somebody that died because of a gunshot or a knife, a stabbing,” says Chase, who grew up in the neighborhood in the ’70s and describes the culture as one of survival.
 “We always used to say, you go east of Lincoln to see green lawns and two parents.”

 “You had to have a little bit of an edge or you’d get picked on,” says David Fowler, one of the people Chase featured in the show.
 “You had to hold your own, and people had to know that you were tough enough not to mess with.”

 At the same time, Venice Beach was attracting free-spirited 20- and 30-somethings who moved there from across the country to live the so-called hippie lifestyle and find work on the boardwalk, with its tourist-friendly arcade games and cafes.
 “They experience Venice entirely different than a local does,” Chase says.
 “It was a weird contrast.”

-Skateboarders David Fowler, left, and Eddie Hadvina
+Skateboarders David Fowler, right, and Ruth Chase

 The first time Chase noticed Abbot Kinney becoming a destination was when Hal’s Bar and Grillopened on the block — then known simply as Washington Boulevard — when she was still a teenager.
 “We were on welfare.
 My mom, she didn’t read or write, she didn’t drive a car, and Hal’s moved in and it was like, ‘Wow, this is a cool fancy new place,’” Chase says.
 “I remember taking my mom there and realizing she couldn’t afford to eat there.”